U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

 What types and amounts of energy are produced in each state?

-EIA has data on the types and amounts of energy produced in each state as follows:
+The U.S. Energy Information Administration (EIA) has data on the types and amounts of energy produced in each state:

-- Natural Gas Plant Liquids — monthly and annual
+- Natural gas plant liquids—most recent monthly and annual

 Other FAQs about Coal

 - Does EIA have county-level energy production data?

 - Does EIA have projections for energy production, consumption, and prices for individual states?